elijahverdoorn/chrono-gg/README.md

+# Deprecation Notice

+As a result of [this announcement posted to Twitter](https://twitter.com/chronodeals/status/1316771285167419394?s=20), Chrono.gg will be shutting down.
+As a result, development of this project will halt and the action will be disabled.
+Thank you for using Chrono Daily Deal.

 # Chrono.gg API

 A simple application that wraps the Deal-of-the-Day RSS system found on chrono.gg into a REST API, or a daily script to pull the deal from the feed and wrap it in a convenient JSON file.